XMassine/tp-virtualization/README.md

 # I Want Typescript

-📜 Template repository for a new Node.js TypeScript project linted using ESLint with Prettier
+📜 Template repository for a new Node.js TypeScript project linted using ESLint with Prettier, test de github actions

 ## Usage